demergent-labs/cdk_framework/README.md

 ### Candid Types

-[Candid](https://internetcomputer.org/docs/current/developer-docs/build/candid/candid-intro) is an interface description language created by [DFINITY](https://dfinity.org/).
-It defines interfaces between services (in our context canisters), allowing canisters and clients written in various languages to easily interact with each other.

 Besides the candid types that are part of [canister methods](#canister-methods) or [external canisters](#external-cansiters), any complex candid types will need to be provided to the ACT so that they can be fully defined in the generated lib files.
-The `act::CandidTypes` struct enumerates all of the types you maybe need to provide.
-Do not confuse this with `act::node::CandidType` which is a enum with all of the possible candid types.
+The `act::CandidTypes` struct enumerates all of the types you might need to provide.
+Do not confuse this with `act::node::CandidType` which is an enum with all of the possible candid types.

 > **Note**
 > The primitive types and other types such as arrays and opts do not need this additional definition because the CDK framework already knows how to define them, therefore they are not included in `act::CandidTypes`.

 ### Members and Elems

-Records and Variant have members that are just a name and a `CandidType`.
+Records and Variants have members that are just a name and a `CandidType`.
 Similarly Tuples have elems that are just a wrapper for `CandidType`.
 These structs will become important in the [Advanced Usage Section](#advanced-usage) when we start discussing [inline names](#inline-names).

 ### Canister Methods